SylphxAI/leaf/docs/docs/faq.md

 Easy!
 Most markdown works as-is:
 1. Copy your docs folder
 2. Convert config file
-3. Convert Vue components to React (if any)
+3. Convert Vue components to SolidJS (if any)
 4. Done!

 See [Migration Guide](/guide/migration) for step-by-step instructions.